make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   is being able to break-down a problem into smaller pieces
-- For this feature we will assume that we already know how to generate the actual terrain from a given set of points, which lets us focus on generating just the points
+- For this feature we will assume that we already know how to generate the actual terrain from a given set of points, which lets us focus just on generating the points themselves
-- We can also assume that the planet is just a large sphere
+- We can also assume that the planet is a perfect sphere
-- Then we can break it down into two steps:
+- We can break it down into two steps:
   - Generate pseudorandom numbers from an initial seed
   - Map those numbers to points on a sphere